MeloMao/Python_step2/README.md

 # Python_step2
-The second step of my second time to learn Python.
+The second step of my second time to learn Python,I will use it when my code become complicated.